Plays

 Charlie: Yeah...

 Jake: But if I’m allowed one wish, it would be: let me be, let me be...
-Simply because today I feel no direct pain, and promise to be kind to those even smaller than me, (slowly looking at Charlie, the anti-Chaplin) except perhaps one man....
+Today feeling no direct pain, but promising to be kind to those smaller than me. (slowly looking at Charlie, the mutant Chaplin) Except perhaps, one man....

-Charlie: Let’s make your story happy, isn’t that what we’re here for, change everything, pretend?
+Charlie: Let’s make your story a happy one, isn’t that what we’re here for, change everything, pretending?
 So I can stay?
 (Blows a plastic horn).

-Charlie: And what’s yours?
+Charlie: I don’t know your story.
 I am 24, and just beginning to feel great.
 Having the feeling I’m going to be all right...

 Charlie: I have nothing else to do…

 Jake: Yes, you do.
-You were marching, you have everything to do.
-Some people march all their life, never get caught, not to get caught, not to get punished, not having to share, constantly faking anger to do the unthinkable, hating for the energy of it, some for the money, some for the esteem, for the elixir, some from their executioner!
+You were marching, I saw you, you have everything to do.
+Some people march all their life, never get caught, not to get caught, not to get punished, not having to share, constantly faking anger to do the unthinkable, hating for the energy of it, some for the money, some for the esteem, for the elixir, or running from their executioner!

 Charlie: I have nothing…